GaiaNet-AI/docs/docs/templates-and-examples/examples/coinbase-agentkit-starter.md

 ## Gaia Integration

 :::info
-Local nodes do not require API ketys.
+A local Gaia node does not require an API key.
 You will need a [Gaia API key](https://www.gaianet.ai/setting/gaia-api-keys) to use public nodes.
 :::

 The LLM inferencing is offloaded to a Gaia node:

 - The LLM is configured in `app/api/agent/create-agent.ts`.
 - The project uses `ChatOpenAI` from `@langchain/openai` to connect to the Gaia node.